Getting to Radium Hot Springs

 Both Vancouver and Calgary have bus service to the nearby towns of Golden, B.C. and Banff, AB.
 Contact Rider Express for details.
 There is no public transportation in Kootenay National Park.
 Most people travel in a personal vehicle inside the park.

 For local transit system, please check bctransit.com to get a connecting or route from nearby city to any local destinations.

-For travellers from Calgary airport.
-There are some Airport shuttles from Calgary, Alberta runs to Lake Louise and Banff.
+For travellers flying to Canada.
+Calgary is the most convenient international airport.
+There are some Airport shuttles runs to Lake Louise and Banff.
 For Vancouver airport that is 800 kms from our place, please then follow “By Bus” or “By Car” direction.

 Cranbrook Connections may be made to Cranbrook.
-It is an international airport 145 km south of Radium Hot Springs, B.C.
+It is a continental international airport, 145 km south of Radium Hot Springs, B.C.
 Travellers can fly from USA or any Canada domestics.

 There is no train service in this area